 The Trump administration has indicated it may continue to eliminate employee positions, with agency leaders required to submit plans for reductions by March 13.

-These moves signal a potential dramatic realignment of the federal workforce, targeting not only probationary employees but also career officials with civil service protection—a shift hinted at in an executive order signed by Trump and Musk.
+These moves signal a potential dramatic realignment of the federal workforce, targeting not only probationary employees but also career officials with civil service protection—a shift hinted at in an executive order signed by Trump and executed by Musk.

 The Associated Press contributed to this report.